viktorwinschel/mes/docs/src/index.md

-# Monetary Macro Accounting Memory Evolutive Systems (MoMaMES)
+# Monetary Macro Accounting as Memory Evolutive System

-Welcome to the documentation of MoMa (Monetary Macro Accounting) implemented using Memory Evolutive Systems (MES)!
-This package provides tools for modeling monetary and economic systems using category theory and memory evolutive systems.
+We build an economic engine (MoMa) and a national, community or macro accounting as a memory evolutive system (MES) of Ehresmann and Vanbremeersch.
+It is a learned, simulated and deployed actual macro accounting, based on the monetary theory and of Renée Menéndez and Viktor Winschel with tools for MoMaMES systems using category theory.

 ## Overview